Beta Israel: Circumcision

 In the Beta Israel community, the practice of circumcision had traditionally been carried out by women, which was practiced during the Second Temple period This ceremony took place on the eighth day following the birth of the child.
 A man would only perform the circumcision if no woman skilled in the procedure was available.
 The involvement of women in this ritual is linked to the concept of ritual impurity associated with childbirth, as the mother is considered impure according to Torah law at the time of delivery.
 Consequently, the newborn is also deemed impure.
 To address this, a midwife, who is already in a state of impurity, would conduct the circumcision, avoiding the unnecessary impurity that a man would incur by participating in the process.

-Following the destruction of the Destruction of the Second Temple, the significance of women as circumcised individuals diminished.
+Following the destruction of the Second Temple, the significance of women as circumcised individuals diminished.
 Circumcision typically occurs in the "maternity home" where the mother resides, and the celebration of the child's birth, along with the naming and selection of a godfather, is contingent upon the mother's purification after forty days.
 This custom was first documented in the 9th century by Eldad ha-Dani."On the eighth day, the child will be circumcised by women."In 1986, a more detailed halakhic inquiry was published, in which it was found that the circumcision and circumcision procedure used by Ethiopian Jews was consistent with Rabbinical law.